 “When it comes to burning more calories than you consume, this so-called weight-loss equation only applies to perfect hormonal specimens; people who have their cortisol, thyroid, insulin, estrogen, and testosterone in perfect balance,” she says.
 Yes, sky-high cortisol levels or an under-active thyroid could wreak havoc on your overall well-being—even if you lead a perfectly healthy lifestyle.

-To delve deeper, we asked Gottfried and Axe to talk us through this surprisingly common health issue—and give their expert advice on how to combat it naturally.
+We asked Gottfried and Axe to talk us through this surprisingly common health issue and give their expert advice on how to combat it.

 SARA GOTTFRIED: When your hormones are in balance, neither too high nor too low, you look and feel your best.
 But when they are imbalanced, you may feel miserable, with a range of symptoms, including fatigue, sugar cravings, weight-loss resistance, bloating, belly fat, trouble sleeping, anxiety or irritability, and constant stress.
 You won’t truly know if your hormones are to blame for your symptoms until you get some basic blood work done.
 Record your symptoms and check in with your physician.

 JOSH AXE: Symptoms of hormonal imbalances can range drastically depending on what type of disorder or illness they cause.
 Some specific problems associated with some of the most common hormonal imbalances include:

 - Estrogen dominance: Changes in sleep patterns, changes in weight and appetite, higher perceived stress, and slowed metabolism.

 - Adrenal fatigue: Fatigue, muscle aches and pains, anxiety and depression, trouble sleeping, brain fog, and reproductive problems.

 - Hypothyroidism: Slowed metabolism, weight gain, fatigue, anxiety, irritability, digestive issues, and irregular periods.